saros-project/saros/docs/documentation/faq.md

 low-bandwidth connection.
 Make sure all participants have local copies of the project that are not too different before the session starts.

+{% endcollapsible %}
-### Does Saros work between two home users?
-Or through two firewalls?
+{% collapsible Does Saros work between two home users?
+Or through two firewalls? %}

 Home users (using DSL) and most corporate networks employ [NAT](http://en.wikipedia.org/wiki/Network_address_translation).